williamsk3vin/LeetCode/README.md

 # LeetCode
-How I solved specific leetcode problems using Python, Pandas, and SQL.
+How I managed to solve specific leetcode problems using Python, Pandas, and SQL.